thenumbernine/hydro-cl-lua/README.md

 - Add source terms to GRHD -- or at least plugins for 'gr-hd-separate' to fill in from the NR solver
 - Finish the GR+EM solver
 - Add EM+GR+HD by winning
-- Figure out what to do with self-gravitational potential energy in the Euler simulation.  offsetting it positive makes gravitational instability stable.  offsetting it too positive explodes -- even a forward euler integrator (why).  offsetting it negative causes more instability.
 - Change vector field from immediate mode to buffered geometry, and gometry shaders if they're available
 - Coroutines to iterative solvers?  so they don't stall the app execution?
 - RHD W error in >1 dimension
 - GR flat space simulations make an initial wave.  but shouldn't flat space be stable?
-- BSSN, ADM, Z4C, etc still need momentum constraints?
-- Not all of the Maxwell initial conditions are working with the non-GLM maxwell, especially with scalar vs complex
 - Right now I'm implementing weno similar to the 1996 Jiang Shu paper: 1) calc interface flux, 2) weno reconstruct interface flux 3) finite volume integrate.
 There are alternative uses of WENO (using PLM or flux-limiters to find the initial interface flux values, using WENO on left and right states and then applying a flux (HLL, Roe, etc), etc).
 Try these out?
 - Also, right now I am performing the PLM slope extrapolation in a separate kernel.
 Not for WENO.
 Combining kernels seems to run faster.
 Maybe I should just inline the PLM stuff into the same kernel?
 - Cram as much into a single kernel as possible.
 More inlining, more redundant calculations.
 This seems to run faster than separate solvers and separate buffers.
 Best would be a way to automate the inlining.